 I, too have read romantic novels and watched romantic movies.
-They all circle for this person.
-The most important of which or the most fascinating is how soulmates meet.
-A park?
+They all circle around this person.
+The most important of which or the most fascinating thing is how soulmates meet.
+Along a park?
 In a library?
 On the street bumping to one another?
 An accident?
-All it takes is a glance, an eye to eye contact, an unintentional touching of hands and everything going slow.
+All it took was a glance, an eye to eye contact, an unintentional touching of hands and everything going slow.
 The moment can be as magical as it can get.

 Now Let’s deal with the reality.
 Can you really tell who your soulmate is?

 Let’s listen to my absurd idea.
-What if know who our soulmate is?
-Like we have an image in our heads who is the one for us.
+What if we knew who our soulmate was?
+Like we have an image of the one for us in our heads.
 Once we see them we will recognize them.
-An without a doubt be with them.
-One catch is we don’t know when we will meet them.
+And without a doubt be with them.
+The catch is, we don’t know when we will meet them.
 How we will meet them.
 Will we try to find them?
 Remember you are destined to be together once you find your soulmate, no more doubts and no need to woe anyone.

 Love requires time.
 It might be there even before you meet your soulmate.
 An investment of love on someone you don’t know yet but you are sure is the one for you.
 And every time you give someone a chance to be worth that investment, letting them withdraw it.
 It gets depleted.
 Or, as you meet someone you are slowly earning love.
 Either way, love requires time to develop and it is up to us who we invest it with.

 As to Mr. Right or Ms. Right.
 They exist but I think not in the way we imagine.
 I compare them to clothes.
 They are clothes meant to fit to only one person.
-I made the clothes, not i must find the one who will.
-Fit in it.
-Time after time, the clothes gets loose or torn and patched but still can only fit to one person.
+I made the clothes, now I must find the one who will fit in it.
+Time after time, the clothes gets loose or torn and patched but still it can only fit to one person.